prograhammer/vue-library-template/README.md

 The default linter plugin & config has been updated in the Cli to be Vue's [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) and configuration [eslint-config-vue](https://github.com/vuejs/eslint-config-vue).

 Note: Vue has already added this as default to the next release of the webpack template: https://github.com/vuejs-templates/webpack/pull/652#issuecomment-300354318

+#### Stylus, Pug, Bulma

+In the Cli, you can choose to also include Stylus, Pug (formally Jade), and Bulma (A light CSS/SASS-only UI framework, helpful for building your demo/docs site).

 #### docs.js